mschauer/CausalInference.jl/README.md

 See the [documentation](https://mschauer.github.io/CausalInference.jl/latest/) for other implemented functionality and [issue #1 (Roadmap/Contribution)](https://github.com/mschauer/CausalInference.jl/issues/1) for coordination of the development.

+# FAQ

+**Q:** I looked for "causal inference" and found [CausalInference.jl](.) and [Omega.jl](http://www.zenna.org/Omega.jl/latest/causal/)... **A:** CausalInference.jl is about causal discovery, you observe the data and want to infer the causal structure.
+Omega lets you reason what happens then: when you intervene ("do calculus") and want to cause changes.

 # References

 * P. Spirtes, C. Glymour, R. Scheines, R. Tillman: Automated search for causal relations: Theory and practice. *Heuristics, Probability and Causality: A Tribute to Judea Pearl* 2010